-(originally posted to my now-defunct LiveJournal; I've also written a summary of Taubes's followup book, Why We Get Fat)
+(I've also written a summary of Taubes's followup book, Why We Get Fat.)

 A brief note, August 23, 2014: While I credit Good Calories, Bad Calories with getting me interested in nutrition and health in the first place and still believe that many mainstream dietary beliefs are poorly supported, I've since become less enthusiastic about some of Taubes's core claims.
 This change was due in large part to the writings of Stephan Guyenet at his blog Whole Health Source, including his very public spat with Taubes concerning the scientific evidence supporting the "insulin theory of obesity".
 Seth Yoder's critical review of Nina Teicholz's The Big Fat Surprise (part two here) also highlights many instances where Taubes allegedly cherry-picked data or misrepresented research (which Teicholz subsequently plagiarized).
 With that said, I am still super-excited about the work that Taubes and Peter Attia are leading at NuSi and am optimistic that the results will be reported honestly, whatever they are.